frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 ### Repeatable

 In the previous examples, we were dealing with a source observable that completed.
 This could mean that if we subscribe to an observable that is multicasted or hot, for which the source has completed it will never get any values.
 For this reason, there are also hot observables that are repeatable.
-Lets look at a ASCII marble diagram that represents this:
+Let's look at a ASCII marble diagram that represents this:

 ```typescript
 source observable:     ---a----b|    ---a----b|